w3f/Grants-Program/applications/application-template.md

 * **Project:** The name of the project
 * **Proposer:** GitHub username
-* **Payment Address:** BTC or DOT payment address.
-Until the Polkadot network launche, the DOT payment address needs to be an Ethereum address.
+* **Payment Address:** BTC payment address.
 We don't accept payments for the program in other currencies at this stage.

 *The above combination of your GitHub account and payment address will be your unique identifier during the program.
 Please keep them safe.*